-Corporate minutes not only help you stay compliant with state rules and protect your corporate liability status, they also give you a neat and tidy record of your organization’s major decisions.
+Corporate minutes not only help you stay compliant with state rules and protect your corporate liability status, but they also give you a neat and tidy record of your organization’s major decisions.

 Most states require annual shareholder meetings to elect the board of directors, and some corporations also require regular meetings of the board.
-You’ll need these top decision makers together in a room to tackle the big topics that help your business stay competitive and lucrative.
+You’ll need these top decision-makers together in a room to tackle the big topics that help your business stay competitive and lucrative.
 But before you start stocking up on legal pads, keep in mind that not every company meeting needs official minutes taken.
 Routine business decisions don’t fall into the corporate minutes category--only these official gatherings where the board of directors or shareholders are there.
 States are especially interested in documentation when shareholders also sit on the board--just so it’s clear that everyone is playing fair.

 What exactly needs to be covered by corporate minutes?

 Issuing stock to shareholders is one.
 Another is purchasing property or approving a long-term lease.
 You might be adopting a new pension plan or stock option program.
-Then you have employee salaries, corporate mergers, electing corporate officers and other official business.
-Detailed corporate minutes keep a tally of what’s talked about, voted upon and ultimately decided by everyone.
+Then you have employee salaries, corporate mergers, electing corporate officers, and other official business.
+Detailed corporate minutes keep a tally of what’s talked about, voted upon, and ultimately decided by everyone.
 And the paperwork itself protects the legal status of your corporation in case any legal issues come around the bend.